A student captures video of Indigenous leaders at a news conference

 What’s included in the program?

-Included in the Cronkite/ICT/NAJA fellowship:
+Included in the Cronkite/ICT/IJA fellowship:

 • Free tuition for all three semesters of the Cronkite master’s program